If you’ve ever been in a bathroom with a clogged toilet and no plunger, you’ve probably asked yourself: will this toilet unclog itself?

 Will Toilet Paper Dissolve in a Clogged Toilet?

-Toilet paper will usually dissolve in a toilet, which can help to fix clogs that were caused by toilet paper.
-If you’re unsure about your brand of toilet paper, you can check the label to make sure it’s septic system friendly.
+Most toilet paper dissolves in a toilet bowl, which can help to fix clogs that are caused by toilet paper.
+If you’re unsure about your brand of toilet paper, you can check the label to make sure it’s septic system-friendly.
 If it is, that means it will dissolve easily in water.